MicrosoftDocs/dynamics-365-ai/ai-docs/sales/enable-preview-features-sales-insights-app.md

 > [!NOTE]
 > If you have already enabled the preview feature through first-run set up, you are not required to enable it again; however, you can disable it if you don’t wish to use it in your organization.

 1. Review the prerequisites.
-To learn more, see [Prerequisites to configure Conversation intelligence application](prereq-sales-insights-app.md).
+To learn more, see [Prerequisites to configure Conversation intelligence](prereq-sales-insights-app.md).

 2. Open the **Dynamics 365 Conversation Intelligence** application.